My quick recap of this article:

 A famous study was done in 1967 by Stanley Milgram and Jeffrey Travers, known as the small world problem.
 It showed that we could be acquaintances with strangers on the other side of the world with six degrees of separation.

-LinkedIn also shows whether an individual is a 2nd or 3rd-degree connection and who forms links to them starting from your immediate network.
+LinkedIn also shows whether an individual is a 2nd or 3rd-degree connection and your connecting links to them.
 It allows you to pinpoint the potential prospects precisely.

 - First-degree connections: you have already connected with them on LinkedIn.
 You can send direct messages to these contacts.